svenrubio/blockland-render-v20/README.md

 # Render
 Render is a mysterious entity that haunts Blockland.
 Over the years, this entity has become increasingly intelligent... and increasingly deadly.

-# What's New
-- Improved AI and movement; Render navigates your builds rather than teleporting through them.
-- New, original sound effects created specifically for the mod.
-- Removed loud "BEEEEP" sound.

 # Tools
 ## The Glitch Detector